sphinx-doc/alabaster/README.rst

 * Hide Github button if ``github_user`` and ``github_repo`` aren't set.
 This is necessary since ``github_button`` defaults to True.
 Thanks to Sam Whited for the report & Dmitry Shachnev for the patch.
+* Use SVG version of the Travis-CI button.
+Thanks to Sebastian Wiesner for the patch.

 .. _Codecov: https://codecov.io